Rangers vs. Mets Player Props Betting Odds

 Semien Stats

-- Semien hopes to build on a two-game hitting streak in this matchup.
-In his last five games he is hitting .273 with a double, a home run, two walks and two RBI.
+- Semien has recorded a base hit in three straight games.
+In his last five games he is hitting .227 with a double, a home run, two walks and two RBI.

 Semien Recent Games